klleung72781/fintech_bootcamp/assignments/20200627/README.md

 ## Recommendations

 **If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)**\
-While Stripe has been growing as an extreme pace through its developer-centric approach, they've missed out on the small-business market due to the lack of user-interface based features.
-Square on the other hand has the lion's share of this segment thanks to the free credit card reader.
+While Stripe has been growing as an extreme pace through its developer-centric approach, they've missed out on the small-business market due to the lack of a competitive mobile POS solution.
+Square on the other hand has the lion's share of this segment thanks to its free credit card reader.

 **Why do you think that offering this product or service would benefit the company?**\